Limiting The Use Of Cell Phones In Company-Owned Vehicles

 Concerns About Policy Changes From Business Leaders

 Although the benefits were apparent to David Teater, the leaders of large companies had their concerns.
 Company leaders voiced their agreement that reducing the use of cell phones while employees are driving would positively impact road safety.
-Still, leaders had concerns about the end of cell phone use on the company’s productivity levels and resistance from upper management.
+Still, leaders had concerns about the end of cell phone use for the company’s productivity levels and resistance from upper management.

-Companies like Exxon Mobil and Shell Oil were among the first of the Fortune 500 companies that were surveyed to implement a cell phone ban policy.
-The Toledo, Ohio company, Owens Corning, started its own cell phone ban policy in 2012.
+Companies like ExxonMobil and Shell Oil were among the first Fortune 500 companies surveyed to implement a cell phone ban policy.
+The Toledo, Ohio, company, Owens Corning, started its own cell phone ban policy in 2012.
 During the implementation, Owens Corning CEO Matt Schroder and the other CEOs stopped using their cell phones while driving for 90 days.
-Schroder and the company found that no cell phone use, handheld or hands-free, had a widespread positive effect.
+Schroder and the company found that no form of cell phone use, whether handheld or hands-free, had a widespread positive effect.
 The habit of stopping cell phone use while working carried over to the employees’ personal lives.

 Some Companies Reported Resistance From Upper Management